Canon M6 vs SL2

 - More legacy lens friendly: Can take a broad range of non-native lenses via adapters.

 - More heavily discounted: Has been on the market for longer (launched in February 2017).

-Advantages of the Canon EOS Rebel SL2:
+Reasons to prefer the Canon EOS Rebel SL2:

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (650 versus 295) out of a single battery charge.